 Wood rot is bad news as it ushers in pest infestations, allows the breeding of fungus (mould or mildew) and harbours bacteria.
 This is more likely to happen in areas of your home which receive the most moisture, and window frames are definitely near the top of that list.

 Windows and doors are responsible for keeping rain, hail, storm, snow, UV rays, frost and moisture out.
 Therefore, they are also the worst affected by weathering.
-Given how susceptible even treated wood can be after a certain time, know the signs of wood rot and get your windows replaced before they become a pest hub.
+Given how susceptible even treated wood can be after a certain time, know the signs of wood rot and get your windows replaced with custom made wood windows before they become a pest hub.